carloslfu/blocklify/README.md

 ##Usage

-See the demo in demos/ folder
+See the demo in demos/ folder.(not yet, see the tests/playground folder)

 ##Develop and contributing